chunksnbits/store.pouchdb/README.md

 var john = Users.new(/* properties */);

 // ... do magic
 john.remove();
 ```

-# Metadata
+# item.$info<a name="item-info"></a>

 Each item will automatically be extended by the following fields:

 TODO...

+# item.rev<a name="item-rev"></a>

+Each store operation will update an items revision (`rev`).

+* A revision indicates a specific version of an item.
+* By default Store.PouchDb will keep all revisions of an item
+* Refer to the [PouchDb API](http://pouchdb.com/api.html) for further details on revision handling

-# Associations
+# Properties<a name="properties"></a>

+There are two kind of properties that can be defined on a store.

-Associations can be defined as either one-to-one or one-to-many relations between two or more stores.
+Associations define the relationship between items of two associated stores.
+Associations can be defined as either one-to-one or one-to-many relations.

 * Associated items are stored as separate entities in the store specified by the relation.
 * Associated items are stored autimatically when the parent item is stored.
 * Associated items are loaded automaticaly when loading the parent item.
 * Associated items can be stored / queried independently from their parent.

-## Store.hasMany(:name [, :store])
+Validations allow to restrict the charasteristics of certain properties within the item model to be stored.

+## Store.hasMany(:property [,:store])<a name="properties-has-many"></a>

 Defines a one-to-many association to the store.

+* Provide a store argument if the name of the property and the name of the store do not match.
+* The store argument can be be either as string with the name of the store or [store](#store) instance.
+* If you want to nest associations deeper than one level you must provide each store argument as a [store](#store) instance

 This association is especially helpful if you either need to handle the association items independent from each other, e.g., in different modules, or will (often) update the content of the associated items independently from each other.

-* Provide a store argument if the name of the property and the name of the store do not match.
-* The store argument can be be either as string with the name of the store or [store](#Store) instance.
-* If you want to nest associations deeper than one level you must provide each store argument as a [store](#Store) instance

 ### Example

 Consider a data-model for one playlist that contains many tracks, with the tracks updated often, e.g., updating their playback state.
-Using a nested approach would cause an update, i.e., a new [revision](#Revisions), of the playlist whenever any of the associated tracks are updated.
+Using a nested approach would cause an update, i.e., a new [revision](#revisions), of the playlist whenever any of the associated tracks are updated.
 Using the hasMany association you can update the track without updating the playlist, while still keeping easy access to the nesting of.

 ``` javascript
 Playlists.hasMany('tracks');